-On February 1st, 2018, my friend and I set an alarm for 6:30am, determined to get a permit to hike to Havasupai Falls this year.
+On February 1st, 2018, my friend and I set alarms for 6:30am, determined to get a permit to hike to Havasu Falls this year.
 Every year, within minutes of going on sale, the permits sell out.
 For the year.
 You read that right.
-We were not going to miss out this year – so we got our browsers and our cell phones queued up to reserve the minute they went on sale, and it paid off.
-We were 6 lucky recipients of a Havasupai Hiking permit for Memorial Day weekend 2018.
+We were not going to miss out this time – so we got our browsers and our cell phones queued up to reserve the minute they went on sale, and it paid off.
+We were the lucky recipients of 6 Havasupai Hiking permits for Memorial Day weekend 2018.
 Let me tell you, it did not disappoint.

 Regardless of where you’re coming from, there’s only one way into Havasupai Trail – by way of Hualapai Hilltop (aka the Havasupai Trailhead).
 In order to support an early start that start with 4 hours of driving, we opted to get a camping space at the Grand Canyon Caverns Inn about an hour and a half from the trailhead.
 It was the right decision.
 The camping space comes with restrooms (including a shower should you want to start the weekend clean), a continental breakfast (which consisted of all carbs) and drinking water that can be used to refuel your camelbacks and water bottles.

 Once you hit the road, you’ll make a pretty quick right onto Indian Road 18 (assuming you’re coming from the Inn), which you’ll follow for around 60 miles.
 You’ll know you’re close when you see the shocking amount of cars parked at the trailhead (and down the road for about a mile in our experience)

 An unexpected surprise?
 The wild horses along the side of the road if you’re lucky.